 In the video, archivist Damani Davis discusses the petitions filed by owners and enslaved persons under the Act and the details they reveal about the enslaved African-American community at the time.
 Archivist Robert Ellis explains how the process worked.
 And Kenneth Winkle of the University of Nebraska-Lincoln (UNL), explains how the UNL scholars have scanned, transcribed, and made these petitions available online at the UNL Civil War Washington website (www.civilwardc.org).

-The film series is free to view and distribute on YouTube channel at http://tiny.cc/Vaults.
+The film series is free to view and distribute on the National Archives YouTube channel.
 These videos are in the public domain and not subject to any copyright restrictions.
 The National Archives encourages the free distribution of them.

 “These petitions show a fuller portrait of the people who were slaves in the District.
 These documents reveal information about who the slaves were, how they lived and how slavery and emancipation changed their lives,” said Archivist of the United States David S. Ferriero.
 “We are grateful to the University of Nebraska-Lincoln for making these documents more accessible to the public.”

 “Slaves at this time were generally anonymous,” said Kenneth Winkle, UNL’s Sorensen Professor of American History and co-director of the project.
 “Now, with these petitions, they have documented lives that we can interpret, study and share with scholars, students and the public.
 We can tell their story, which has been largely overlooked.
 And it is a remarkable story.”